gienah-studio/Fafnir/README.md

 - Use English if you can, and Chinese and Japanese are also acceptable(since we can only read these three languages)

+## How to submit your code
+- Read Wiki carefully
+- Fork the repo
+- Write your code
+- Follow the git commit style and pr style
+- Submit your PR